dangbert/dangbert.github.io/content/recipes.md

 * 1 onion and carrots/potatoes (as desired)
 * salt, pepper, cumin, bay leaves (to taste)
 * 35 min high pressure in instant pot (also can cook chicken at same time if desired)
+* Mario adds ~1/5 cup vinegar (or some lemon juice) at the end to give it more of a sour taste

 #### Hard Boiled Eggs
 * Place eggs in boiling water for 9 minutes.